exoplatform/developer.exoplatform.org/_docs/scm/git/workflow.md

 *Release process applies on master*

-**When:** After FQA/TQA perform regression test on Develop Branch.
+**When:** Before releasing PLF (Milestone, Release Candidate, Release) to allow FQA/TQA to perform regression test on Master Branch.
 VPs give a GO.

 **Who:** PLF Team with support of team responsible of each project